-Can what is going on in your mind affect your physical wellbeing?
+Can our minds affect our physical wellbeing?
 If so, how can we take advantage of this to improve our mental and physical health?

-Conversely, patient expectations can influence clinical outcomes (how effective their treatment is).
-That is what a number of studies have concluded, including this two year study of 88 breast cancer patients, reported in 2016, which found the relative risk of side effects was higher in patients with negative expectations than those with more positive expectations.
+Conversely, patient expectations can influence clinical outcomes (the effectiveness of their treatment).
+That is what a number of studies have concluded, including a two-year study of 88 breast cancer patients, reported in 2016, which found that the relative risk of side effects was higher in patients with negative expectations than those with more positive expectations.

 In recent years, though, there has been debate as to how real the placebo effect is.
-A major challenge came in 2010, with the publication of a systematic review of the research.
-This found little evidence of the placebo effect in practice, other than a possible effect in reducing pain.
+A major challenge came in 2010 with the publication of a systematic review of the research.
+This found little evidence of the placebo effect in practice, other than possible self-reported effects in reducing pain and nausea.

-However a recent re evaluation of the evidence (in 2013) concluded placebos did have an effect and stated, ‘Placebos with comparatively powerful effects can benefit patients either alone or as part of a therapeutic regime.’
+However a more recent re-evaluation of the evidence (in 2013) concluded that placebos do have an effect and stated, ‘Placebos with comparatively powerful effects can benefit patients, either alone or as part of a therapeutic regime’.

 What else does research suggest?

 Research suggests that the personality trait of optimism (which is associated with positive thinking) may protect against chronic diseases, and may help people live up to 15% longer.
 These results were independent of socioeconomic status, health conditions, depression, social integration, and health behaviours such as smoking, diet, and alcohol use.